MikeInnes/mikeinnes.github.io/_posts/2017-09-13-brainforth.md

 [69372] 120 1*
 ```

 Here’s the doubly-recursive fibonacci function.
-Brainforth may yet have a future in the number theory niche; there can only be so many interesting integers, so I doubt you’d need any larger than 255.
+Brainforth may yet have a future in the number theory niche; there can only be so many interesting integers, so I doubt you’d need any larger than 255 anyway.

 ```julia
 julia> @bf fib = [dup, [1, ==], [0, ==], bi, or,